christianh814/ocp-sm-ar/README.md

 ## Make update

 Update the `workloads/canary-app/kustomization.yaml` file from `blue` to `yellow`.
-Edit the file by hand but if you're brave run a sed
+Edit the file by hand but if you're brave, you can run a `sed` on the file.

 ```shell
 sed -i 's/blue/yellow/g' workloads/canary-app/kustomization.yaml